By Dr. James M. Dahle, WCI Founder

 While a mortgage loan has significant benefits over a margin loan, there are many different ways to leverage up your stock market investment.
 In fact, you can even borrow against real estate to do so.
 To be truthful, it really isn't fair to compare a leveraged real estate return to an unleveraged stock market investment, even if what we usually do is invest in real estate with leverage and stocks without.

-Lack of Basic Investing Knowledge
+#3 Lack of Basic Investing Knowledge

-I'm now sure how to tactfully put this, but I've been surprised by the lack of basic knowledge of the tax code and principles of investing among even relatively sophisticated real estate investors.
-For example, two guys who run an extremely popular real estate investing podcast (Bigger Pockets) revealed in a podcast with Clark Howard a while back that they not only weren't using Roth IRAs but didn't even really understand how they work.
-I had a discussion a few months ago with a surgeon who has had great success with real estate and even spends time teaching others how to do it but didn't know of the existence of no-load mutual funds.
+I'm not sure how to tactfully put this, but I've been surprised by the lack of basic knowledge of the tax code and the principles of investing among even relatively sophisticated real estate investors.
+For example, two guys who run an extremely popular real estate investing podcast (Bigger Pockets) once revealed to Clark Howard that they weren't using Roth IRAs and didn't even really understand how they work.
+I once had a discussion with a surgeon who has had great success with real estate and even spends time teaching others how to do it but didn't know of the existence of no-load mutual funds.

 In addition, real estate investors are notorious for not really knowing what their actual return is.
 Part of it is they don't know how to calculate the return and part of it is they never add in all the expenses, especially the value of their time.
 I hear lots of bragging about 20% returns, but no one seems to acknowledge what a 20% return really means.
-I mean, if you can make 20% a year every year and you save my recommended 20% of gross, you can retire on 50% of your pre-retirement income after 7 years and on 100% of it after 10 years.
-Yet these docs who advocate this style of investing to me and brag about their high returns are almost invariably 45+ and still practicing because they have to.
+If you can make 20% a year every year and you save my recommended 20% of gross, you can retire on 50% of your pre-retirement income after seven years and on 100% of it after 10 years.
+Yet, these docs who advocate this style of investing to me and brag about their high returns are almost invariably 45+ and still practicing because they have to.
 Serious disconnect there somewhere.

-Lack of Use of Retirement Accounts
+#4 Lack of Using Retirement Accounts

 One of the greatest gifts given to high-income professional investors is the ability to invest inside retirement accounts like 401(k)s and Roth IRAs.
 Real estate investors routinely ignore these benefits.
-Retirement accounts simplify your estate planning, boost your investment return (by lowering your tax bill), and, in most states, provide a very high level of asset protection, even higher than that available through an LLC (which is still a good idea for an income property in a taxable account.)
+Retirement accounts simplify your estate planning; boost your investment return (by lowering your tax bill); and, in most states, provide a very high level of asset protection, even higher than that available through an LLC (which is still a good idea for an income property in a taxable account).
 You can certainly still invest in the asset class of real estate inside a retirement account, typically a self-directed IRA, although it is a little more complicated and expensive to do so unless you are buying publicly traded REITs.

 A real estate investor will often claim their income is tax-free since they have “paper losses” to cover it.
-However, the truth of the matter is that paper losses are actually real losses, that’s why the IRS lets you use them.
+However, the truth is that paper losses are actually real losses.
+That's why the IRS lets you use them.
 The value of your structure really does decrease each year, so you are allowed to depreciate it at a reasonable rate.
 That's also why you have to pour money into the structure as you go along.
 Remember the new roof and water heater?
 That's what happens when something is fully depreciated—you buy another one because it is worn out.
 That depreciation is recaptured when you sell the property.
 You can put off the day of reckoning by exchanging the property, over and over again, until your death at which time you get the step-up in basis, but that is difficult to do with anything but direct ownership of the property.
 And those “expenses” you get to deduct?
 Those are real expenses too.
 Paying $1 to get a $0.45 deduction isn't exactly a winning formula.
-And it's not like your stocks (which are real companies with real expenses) don't get to claim depreciation and expenses and pass that savings on to you.
+And it's not like your stocks (which are real companies with real expenses) don't get to claim depreciation and expenses and pass those savings on to you.

-Don't get me wrong, more retirement income is great, but the truth is that it isn't free.
+Don't get me wrong: more retirement income is great, but the truth is that it isn't free.
 You exchange something for it.
 And what you are exchanging is your time and labor working longer than you have to or spending less than you might otherwise.
-That is not up for debate, it is a mathematical fact.
+That is not up for debate.
+It is a mathematical fact.

 Total return = appreciation of the asset + income from the asset